SCBB-LAB/DeepPlnc/README.md

 python3 model_hyper.py filename

-filename: file containing label, sequence, and secondary structure(bot bracket).
+filename: file containing label, sequence (sequence length of >= 200 bases but not < 400 bases), and secondary structure(bot bracket).
 All in one line separated by tab for a single instance.

 ==================
 *Output description*